-Two weeks is an excellent length of time for visiting each of Atlantic Canada’s four provinces and not feeling too rushed along the way.
-You could just spend the entire two weeks in the three Maritimes provinces, or only explore the far reaches of Newfoundland and Labrador, but this itinerary has it all.
+Two weeks is an excellent length of time for visiting each of the four provinces and not feeling too rushed along the way.
+You could just spend the entire two weeks in the three Maritime provinces, or only explore the far reaches of Newfoundland and Labrador, but this itinerary has it all.

 Nova Scotia

-After arriving in Halifax, settle in at a historic downtown B&B such as The Halliburton.
-Spend the afternoon taking in sights such as Halifax Citadel National Historic Site and the Maritime Museum of the Atlantic, and make dinner reservations at a waterfront restaurant.
+After arriving in Halifax, settle in at a historic downtown B&B such as the Halliburton.
+Spend the afternoon taking in sights such as the Old Town Clock on the way to Halifax Citadel National Historic Site and the Maritime Museum of the Atlantic, and make dinner reservations at a waterfront restaurant.

 yellow adirondack chair sitting on the deck of a colorful building